tayloraswift/jpeg/documentation/README.md

 | 12. |   lossless      |   huffman      |   true       |
 | 13. |   lossless      |   arithmetic   |   true       |

-> *Note: processes this project aims to support are **bolded***.
+> *Note: processes this project supports are **bolded***.

 Among these formats, only the baseline huffman non-hierarchical process is commonly used today, though the progressive huffman non-hierarchical process is sometimes also seen.
 This is in large part due to the other two technical standards relevant to the JPEG format, discussed shortly.

 Until very recently, the arithmetic entropy coding method was patented, which resulted in its exclusion from software implementations of the standard.
 The lossless and hierarchical processes are seldom-used today, and are considered out of scope for this project.
 However, the extended (huffman, non-hierarchical) process is a relatively straightforward derivation from the baseline process, and sees some usage in applications such as medical imaging, so this project supports this process in addition to processes 1 and 6.

 The framework is designed to still parse and recognize the unsupported coding processes, even if it is unable to encode or decode them.
 As such, it supports, for example, editing and resaving metadata for all conforming JPEG files regardless of the coding process used.
+In theory, users can use the lexing and parsing components of the framework to implement codec extensions implementing the unsupported processes.

 ### ii.ii. color formats